 Ultrasound examinations include general, breast, obstetrical, ultrasound guided breast biopsies and venous Doppler.
 There are two ultrasound machines that were provided through community generosity.

-Mammograms are used as a screening device for early detection of breast cancer.
-A mammogram is a radiograph (X-ray) of the breast and is free-of-charge for women in Ontario.
-Mammograms are used as a part of the Ontario Breast Screening Program.
 The Ontario Breast Screening Program (OBSP) is a part of Cancer Care Ontario.
-It provides mammography services for women who are 50 years of age or older
+It provides mammography services for women who are 50 years of age or older for breast screening.

 A bone mineral densitometry is the diagnostic process that uses a low dose X-ray instrument in order to measure the bone mineral content.
 This identifies those patients who have osteoporosis.
 Treatment may be needed in order to prevent fractures.